We see small animals, including cats and dogs

-Please call our office at 785-263-3221 to schedule an appointment with our friendly receptionist!
-Small animal appointments are typically seen between 9:00 – 11:00am and 1:00 – 3:00pm.
-Walk-in appointments are also welcome, with the understanding that you might have to wait for a veterinarian to be available.
-We offer wellness visits, vaccination, medical, and surgical services to our small animal clients.
+Please call our office at 785-263-3221 to schedule an appointment with our friendly technicians!
+Walk-in appointments are also welcome, with the understanding that you might have to wait for a veterinarian to be available and there is an additional fee.

-We do not offer pet boarding or grooming services at this time.
+We do not offer pet boarding or grooming services currently.
 Boarding is offered for the purpose of estrus timing/stud collection.
-We recommend Country Kennel (located east of Solomon) for boarding only and Prim & Popper (located east of Abilene) for grooming and boarding services to our pet clients.
+We recommend Country Kennel (located east of Solomon) and Almost Home (north of Abilene) for boarding only and Prim & Popper (located east of Abilene) for grooming and boarding services to our pet clients.